JarkkoPar/Utility_AI_GDExtension/README.md

 If you want the source code, you can find it here: [Utility AI Source Code repository](https://github.com/JarkkoPar/Utility_AI).

+# Features

+ - [x] Utility based AI Agent and Behaviour nodes to allow reasoning for situation-approriate behaviours
+ - [x] Sensors for visibility, distance, angle, and other information gathering for the AI Agent
+ - [x] Node Query System (NQS) for flexible utility-based node selection amongs **any** Godot node within a scene
+ - [x] Time Budgeting support for NQS to allocate a set time per frame for Utility based queries
+ - [x] Behaviour Tree with Utility and Node Query System support
+ - [x] Properties in Behaviour Tree nodes to control node reset rules, to see debug status
+ - [x] Behaviour Tree Sub-tree referencing support that allows easy, run-time tree changes and modularity

 # Compatibility
 Works on Godot 4.1.2 or newer versions.
 Currently 64bit Windows and Linux versions are available.

 # Installation

 Just copy the addons-folder with all its contents to your Godot project root folder.
-NOTE!
-If you have the version 1.1 bin-folder already installed in your Godot project root folder, you will need to delete it before you copy the addons folder to your project root folder.

 # Documentation

 You can find the documentation [here](documentation/Nodes_latest.md) and the tutorials [here](tutorial/readme.md).

 # Example project

-The example project contains four example scenes.
+The example project contains example scenes that show how to use the various nodes.
 With these examples you get to know the nodes of the Utility AI GDExtension:

 **Agent behaviour nodes**